Tuesday, March 31, 2015 -

 Two seminars, under the heading of Brazilian literature: other voices, will bring to London Daniel Munduruku and Conceição Evaristo, writers who explore the tensions in a country full of promise but whose idiosyncrasies are a constant challenge to its development.
 These writers will be at Salon du Livre 2015 in Paris, representing a minority view, and this represents a unique opportunity to bring to the UK authors whose work is central to the debate about the role Brazilian literature plays either in challenging or in maintaining social exclusion.

-Daniel Munduruku will speak on Wednesday 18 March (details below) and Conceição Evaristo will speak on Tuesday 31 March.
+Daniel Munduruku spoke on Wednesday 18 March and Conceição Evaristo speaks on Tuesday 31 March (details below).

 14:00 – 14:05 Welcome – Cinthya Lana

 14:05 – 14:50 Conceição Evaristo and the racial and sexist question

 Maria da Conceição Evaristo Brito publishes poetry and fiction.
 She deals mainly with genre and ethnic issues in her works.
 Her novel Ponciá Vivêncio (2003) has been translated into English and French.
 Part of her lyrical production is published in "Cadernos Negros", by Grupo Quilombhoje, from São Paulo.
 She was born in a favela in Belo Horizonte, Minas Gerais, and worked as a housekeeper until graduating as a teacher.
 She obtained a degree in Portuguese/Literature, a Masters in Brazilian Literature and a PhD in Comparative Literature.
 In her talk she will address the difficulties of being a black woman writer in Brazil, the myth of racial democracy, and the ways in which the current social panorama affects her work.

 Chair: Claire Williams (Oxford)